- Convention Report-2025

 - If you missed it, please start planning

-my fellow collecting friends.
+fellow collecting friends.
 Not only do you have the collecting

 events, but the week is filled with late nights outside the hotel